ibra-kdbra/Cpp_Projects/volumetric-clouds/README.md

 - Organic clouds shape generation with 3D fractal Worley noise
 - Dynamic clouds movement over time by offsetting noise textures
 - Physically-based volume rendering with anistropic scattering to account for directional dependence of light scattering within the clouds
-- Rendering compatability with solid objects by compositing with depth and color buffers
+- Rendering compatibility with solid objects by compositing with depth and color buffers
 - Rich customization options to craft your own clouds: control density, coverage, shape, and lighting of the clouds in the GUI
 - Realistic sky that varies throughout a day by modeling atmospheric scattering